ppy/osu-wiki/wiki/Glossary/en.md

 ### Touchpad

-A touchpad is a substitute for the computer mouse.
+A substitute for the computer mouse.
 Touchpads are most commonly found on laptop computers.
 The touchpad usually consists of a small rectangular area which one can drag one's finger to move the mouse cursor.
 Due to the way touchpads are designed, they do not work with a stylus or similar devices.

 ### Touchscreen

-A touchscreen is one of the input mediums used by the DS games that osu! is based on. osu! supports touchscreen functionality, but the hardware required is generally expensive for the average player.
+One of the input mediums used by the DS games that osu! is based on. osu! supports touchscreen functionality, but the hardware required is generally expensive for the average player.
 A computer whose entire screen functions as a touchscreen is called a Tablet PC.
 This is different than a tablet because a touchscreen has some kind of display while tablets do not.

 ### Touhosu!

 *Feature Request forum thread: [Touhosu!](https://osu.ppy.sh/community/forums/topics/19307)*

-Touhosu! is a requested game mode that is the opposite of osu!catch. *Opposite* because instead of catching objects, you avoid them.
+A requested game mode that is the opposite of osu!catch. *Opposite* because instead of catching objects, you avoid them.

 The name *Touhosu!* is a combination of *Touhou* (the shoot 'em up/bullet hell games) and osu!.